-Just posted a new Arachnews over at Arachnofiles!
-In this month’s edition: some amazing photography, cute cartoons, seal nasal mites, beetle-riding pseudoscorpions, ethical treatment of spiders, the evolution of sociality, and some beautiful newly described species.
-Check it out.
+In this month’s edition of Arachnews: some amazing photography, cute cartoons, seal nasal mites, beetle-riding pseudoscorpions, ethical treatment of spiders, the evolution of sociality, and some beautiful newly described species.
+Go check it out.

 This month’s City Council meeting looks like it’s going to be a bit of a clip show.
 On the agenda: SmartTrack, the Scarborough subway, gambling at Woodbine, a 350-year-old red oak tree, and more.
 Read on for my overview.